unswexplains/unswexplains.github.io/ab397239d02f/content.md

 # Visualising the data with colour patches

 A good way to visualise this data is using colour patches, to give what is often called a **heat map**.
 Each row is mapped to a colour patch.
-The city variable is mapped to the horizontal position of the patch; the month variable is mapped to the vertical position of the patch; and the mean variable is mapped to the colour of the patch.
+The city variable is mapped to the horizontal position of the patch; the month variable is mapped to the vertical position; and the mean variable is mapped to the colour.

 <div id="heatmap"></div>
 <script src="https://code.highcharts.com/modules/heatmap.js"></script>
 <script>
   let chart = new Highcharts.Chart('heatmap', {
     chart: {type: "heatmap", height: 500},
-    title: {text: "Mean monthly rainfall in Australia's Capital Cities 1859-2020"},
+    title: {text: "Mean monthly rainfall in Australia's Capital Cities, 1859-2020"},
   	caption: {text: "Source: Australian Bureau of Statistics"},
     xAxis: {type: "category"},
     yAxis: {categories: ["","JAN","FEB","MAR","APR","MAY","JUN","JUL","AUG","SEP","OCT","NOV","DEC"], title: null},